MACHINE NAME = WEB 2

 Cascading crises compound the rise in public debt levels

-Public debt of LDCs has been steadily on the rise since 2006 –a critical year for the provision of debt relief under the Highly Indebted Poor Countries and Multilateral Debt Relief Initiatives (HIPC-MDRI).
-Indeed, of the 39 countries eligible for debt relief under the HIPC-MDRI initiatives, 31 are LDCs.
-In 2022, public debt of LDCs reached a record-high level of USD 704 billion in 2022.
+Public debt of LDCs has been steadily on the rise since 2006 – a critical year for the provision of debt relief under the Highly Indebted Poor Countries and Multilateral Debt Relief Initiatives (HIPC-MDRI).
+Indeed, 31 are LDCs.
+In 2023, the total public debt of LDCs reached a record-high level of USD 774 billion.

-While public debt owed by 46 LDCs continues to represent less than 1% of the worldwide total and less than 3% of the developing world, it expanded rapidly in the recent period.
-In nominal terms, the value of the outstanding public debt in LDCs grew by a factor of 2.8 between 2010 and 2022.
-This pace is somewhat slower than in developing countries as a whole (3.2) but much faster than in developed countries (1.5).
+While public debt owed by 45 LDCs continues to represent less than 1% of the worldwide total and less than 3% of the developing world, it expanded rapidly in the recent period.
+In nominal terms, the value of the outstanding public debt in LDCs tripled between 2010 and 2023.
+The pace of this increase is somewhat slower than in developing countries as a whole (3.2 times) but much faster than in developed countries (1.5 times).

 While between 2010 and 2013 the pace of expansion of public debt in the LDCs was roughly equivalent to that of GDP growth, from 2014 onwards it outpaced the decelerating GDP dynamics.
-This trend was further exacerbated with the outbreak of the COVID-19 pandemic.
-The increase in LDCs’ public debt slowed down in 2021 and 2022, as they coped with lingering shocks, shrinking fiscal space and increasingly challenging international financial markets.
-As a result, the debt-to-GDP ratio for LDCs as a group hovered around 37% between 2010 and 2014, climbed to 56% in 2020 and then declined to roughly 50% in 2022.
+This trend was further exacerbated by the outbreak of the COVID-19 pandemic.
+The increase in LDCs’ public debt slowed down in 2021 but picked up again in the following two years, as LDCs coped with lingering shocks, shrinking fiscal space and increasingly challenging international financial markets.
+As a result, the debt-to-GDP ratio for LDCs as a group, which hovered around 36% between 2010 and 2014, had climbed to 55% in 2020, declining to 54% in 2023.

 The number of LDCs with a high level of public debt has followed a similar evolution.
-Out of a total of 46 LDCs, at the beginning of the period six were coping with high public debt levels – exceeding the conventional threshold of 60% of GDP.
-Since 2013, this number climbed up gradually to peak at 18 in 2021, and then declined slightly to 16 in 2022.
-Despite the slight improvement in 2022, the seriousness of the situation can be gauged by the fact that 1 in 3 LDCs is coping with a high public debt level.
-This includes five LDCs whose total public debt is larger than GDP, namely Bhutan, Eritrea, Lao People’s Democratic Republic, Mozambique, and Sudan.
+Out of a total of 45 LDCs, at the beginning of the last decade five were coping with high public debt levels – exceeding the conventional threshold of 60% of GDP.
+Since 2013, this number climbed to 14 in 2020 and then continued its upward trend, reaching 17 in 2022 and 2023.
+Put differently, 4 out of 10 LDCs are coping with a high public debt level.
+This includes three LDCs whose total public debt is larger than GDP, namely the Lao People’s Democratic Republic, Sudan, and Zambia.
 Conventional debt thresholds, however, do not fully capture country-specific drivers of debt vulnerabilities.

 Shifts in debt composition exacerbate LDCs’ vulnerability to external shocks

 The rise in LDCs’ public debt has gone hand in hand with an increasing reliance on external debt.
-This trend reflects the weakness of LDCs’ domestic financial markets, but also entails additional risks, especially in view of the structural current account deficits that characterize most LDCs.
-For half of the LDCs, external public debt exceeded 20% of GDP in 2010, and this had escalated to 29% by 2021.
-The rise is even more dramatic in relation to LDC exports: external debt increased from 95% of exports to 146%, while related debt service climbed from 3.6% of exports to 11.5%.
+This trend reflects the weakness of LDCs’ domestic financial markets but also entails additional risks, especially in view of the structural current account deficits that characterize most LDCs.
+For half of the LDCs, external public debt exceeded 20% of GDP in 2010, and this had escalated to 29% by 2020, decreasing slightly to 26% in 2022.
+The rise is even more dramatic in relation to LDC exports: external debt increased from 92% of exports to peak at 177% in 2020, before receding to 123% in 2022, while related debt service climbed from 3.6% of exports to 11.5%.
+This deterioration took place notwithstanding the fact that 31 LDCs benefitted from the Debt Service Suspension Initiative (DSSI).

 The composition of LDCs’ external creditors has traditionally been skewed towards bilateral and multilateral creditors.
 This is a result of the challenges faced by LDCs in attracting private investors.
 Despite this dynamic, there is a noticeable increase in the weight of private creditors.
-Their share in external public debt almost doubled from 13% in 2010 to 24% in 2021.
-This corresponds to a decline in the share of multilateral creditors, from 54% to 42%.
-The expansion of private external creditors appears to have taken place especially among African LDCs.
-For instance, external private creditors account for over a third of the external public debt in Angola, Benin, Chad, Guinea-Bissau, Senegal, and Zambia.
+Their share in external public debt almost doubled from 13% in 2010 to 24% in 2022.
+This corresponds to a decline in the share of debt held by multilateral creditors, from 53% to 43%.
+The expansion of debt held by private external creditors appears to have taken place especially among African LDCs.
+For instance, external private creditors account for over a third of the external public debt in Angola, Benin, Guinea-Bissau, Senegal, and Zambia.
 The rising importance of private creditors may be regarded as a sign of deepening integration into the global financial markets.
 However, it entails its own set of risks.
-It typically results in higher borrowing costs and more complex negotiations in case of debt restructuring.
+It typically results in higher borrowing costs and more complex negotiations in the case of debt restructuring.

 Rising debt burdens crowd out much-needed resources for sustainable development in LDCs